MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/suggested-skills.md

 - [Microsoft IT Pro Career Center](https://www.microsoft.com/itpro): Serves as a free online resource to help map your cloud career path.
 Learn what industry experts suggest for your cloud role and the skills to get you there.
 Follow a learning curriculum at your own pace to build the skills you need most to stay relevant.

-Turn your knowledge of Azure into official recognition with [Microsoft Azure certification training and exams]( https://www.microsoft.com/learning/certification-overview.aspx).
+Turn your knowledge of Azure into official recognition with [Azure certification training and exams](https://www.microsoft.com/learning/certification-overview.aspx).

 ## Azure DevOps and Project Management